DragonMinded/libdragon/boot/README.md

 ```

 Make sure you have libdragon toolchain installed first,
 as required for standard libdragon development.

-This
-will generate two files:
+This will create a file called `ipl3_dev.z64` that contains

- * ipl3_dev.z64.
-This is the development version, which
+the development version of IPL3.
+Thanks to a special signed
-   contains the signed trampoline.
+trampoline, this version can immediately be tested with
- * ipl3_unsigned.z64.
-This is production version, without
+emulators and on real hardware, and contains full debug
-   trampoline.
-It will not work as-is because it not signed.
+support (logging).

 To test the newly built development version of IPL3, there
 are two possible ways: